alanng10/class-lang/Info/Article/Word/a.md

 Word "brace" has meaning that is open with close available.

-Word "delimit" has meaning that is split token.
+Word "limit" has meaning that is split.

 Word "lite" has meaning that is left.